-The Chimi Lhakhang is a Buddhist monastery in Bhutan.
+Chimi Lhakhang is a popular Buddhist monastery in Bhutan.
 It is located near Sopsokha village in the Punakha District of Bhutan.
-Pilgrims and tourists have to trek for 20 minutes through the agricultural fields of rice and mustard to access the monastery.
-Popularly known as The Fertility Temple by westerners, the monastery idyllically stands on a round hillock surrounded by scenic views.
+Pilgrims and tourists have to take a stroll for 20 minutes through the beautiful rice and mustard fields to access the monastery.
+Popularly known as The Fertility Temple, the monastery idyllically stands on a round hillock surrounded by scenic views.
 Built over half a millennium ago, it’s one of the oldest monasteries in Bhutan.

 Close to the chorten that he built is giant rock, and below it is where the Dochu La demon is trapped.
-Drukpa Kunley is said to have brought Buddhism to Bhutan.
-The name ‘Divine Madman’ or ‘Mad Saint’ came from his methods of teaching ‘Buddhism,’ which many considered quite unorthodox.
+Drukpa Kunley is also given the name ‘Divine Madman’ or ‘Mad Saint’ for his unorthodox methods of teaching ‘Buddhism’.
 His methods of teaching the religion were marked by humour and many forms of outrageous behaviour.
+Drukpa Kunley’s ways of teaching Buddhism were shocking and bizarre, with sexual overtones.
 According to local legends, Drukpa Kunley had supernatural powers and could correctly predict the death of other Lamas.

 Temple of Fertility

-Drukpa Kunley’s ways of teaching were shocking and bizarre, with sexual overtones.
-The Lama is sometimes also referred to as ‘The Saint of 5,000 Women’ due to his truly bacchanal lifestyle full of women and wine.
-He used most of his time using active sex to spread enlightenment.
+The Lama is sometimes also referred to as ‘The Saint of 5,000 Women’ due to his truly pleasure-filled lifestyle full of women and wine.
+He propagates intercourse as a manner to attain enlightenment.
 That’s the origin of the monastery’s alleged fertility inducing powers.
-It is said that all those who wish to conceive will find guidance at the monastery.
+It is said that all those who wish to conceive will receive fertility blessings at the monastery.